pavelhristov/PocketPortals/README.md

 ### TODO List
 * All 'Known Issues' obviously
-* Favorites sections - *in progress*
+* Add a start(simular to collections) for favorites
-* Configurations for minimap button, ordering and probably
+* Configurations for minimap button, ordering and probably favorites
 * Auto update when spell, toy or item is aqcuired